“The business that considers itself immune to the necessity for advertising sooner or later finds itself immune to business.”

 If you want to win at advertising, aim to break even on the first purchase, then make your profit from selling additional products to those customers.

-Marketing legend Dan Kennedy said it best with this quote:
+Marketing legend Dan Kennedy said it best:

 “The business truth many people insist on ignoring is that most businesses are built by ‘buying customers.’
 That means that if you are restricted to only acquiring new customers through means that deliver a first sale, front end profit, you cannot grow a business quickly.
 In fact, you probably cannot grow a business at all.”